manager

 Thread lifecycle

-• Reopen threads if the topic resurfaces.
+• The manager MAY reopen threads if the topic resurfaces.

 Relationship to other tools

-• task-tracker: Tracks actionable work items with lifecycle stages.
+• task-tracker: tracks actionable work items with lifecycle stages.
 Use for "what to do."

-• thread-inbox: Tracks discussion context and decisions.
+• thread-inbox: tracks discussion context and decisions.
 Use for "what was discussed/decided."

-• AGENTS.md rules: Persistent invariants and constraints.
+• AGENTS.md rules: persistent invariants and constraints.
 Use for "how to behave."

-Weekly Installs
+Installs

 First Seen